Table of contents

 The greatest risk factor in developing eczema is having a family history of the disorder or a history of allergies (including food allergies), hay fever, or asthma.

-The condition can often be diagnosed by a specialist who observes your skin and symptoms.
+A specialist who observes your skin and symptoms often diagnoses the condition.
 The doctor will look for the classic signs of redness and dryness.
 Usually, this is enough for a diagnosis.
 However, your doctor may order other tests if they need to rule out other conditions or have other concerns.